-This paper introduces MSDiagnosis, a multi-step clinical diagnostic benchmark that is collected and annotated from medical websites.
-MSDiagnosis addresses the limitations of existing datasets by constructing multi-step diagnostic tasks that better align with actual clinical diagnostic scenarios.
+This paper introduces MSDiagnosis, a multi-step clinical diagnostic benchmark that is collected and annotated from open source medical websites.
+MS-Diagnosis addresses the limitations of existing datasets by constructing multi-step diagnostic tasks that better align with actual clinical diagnostic scenarios.
 For this benchmark, we propose a simple and effective framework.
-We implement both closed-source and open-source LLMs and conduct extensive experiments.
+We implement both medical and general LLMs and conduct extensive experiments.
 The results show that tasks in our benchmark effectively measure the multi-step clinical diagnostic abilities, and the framework proposed in this paper shows effectiveness on this benchmark.